rohithmay/rohithmay.github.io/_posts/2020-09-11-qubit-rotation-gradient-descent.md

 ### Quantum Quantum (QQ)

 In physics and chemistry, one often wishes to simulate dynamics of a system that is inherently quantum mechanical in nature.
-When quantum computers are used in the generation/simulation of quantum mechanical system we refer to it as QQ. $$\ket{\psi} \dagger$$  Abc.
+When quantum computers are used in the generation/simulation of quantum mechanical system we refer to it as QQ.

+### Quantum Machine Learning Models

+We know from *(classical)* Machine Learning that a parameterized model can be represented by $ f (x;\theta)$.
+Here, $x$ is the some data input to the model.